maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 # Install

-This page describes installing an _IDE_, an integrated development environment for _RIS_, the LEGO Mindstorms Robotics Invention System.
-The goal is to install the IDE on a modern (2023) PC.
+This page describes installing an _IDE_, an integrated development environment for _RIS_, the LEGO Mindstorms Robotics Invention System, version 1.0 or 1.5.
+The goal is to install the IDE on a modern PC.
-Recall that RIS came out 25 years earlier, in 1998 (and I write this in 2023).
+Recall that RIS came out 25 years ago, in 1998, and I write this in 2023.

 The first option is to use an Open Source IDE.
 That is relatively easy, because that still runs on modern PCs/OSes.